caendesilva/MinimaPHP/README.md

 ### Accessing the options and arguments

+#### Array access

 Options can be accessed using the `options` array, and arguments using the `arguments` array.
+These will return simple arrays the separated values.

 ```php
 Command::main(function () {